sunnysoni97/hand_reader/README.md

 digit_recog.py contains the backend function to calculate the answer from the estimated input image.

 main.py contains all the gui operations and the front end of the software.
+This is the entry point of the software.

 digit_recogniser.kv is the kivy builder file for the front-end.